brangerbriz/BBElements-code-snippets/README.md

 BBElements snippets are only supported in files with the `.html` and `.md` file extension.

+### Sublime Text

+Snippets in sublime text are triggered by typing the snippet name (e.g. bb.date, bb.code, etc.) and then pressing the TAB key.

 ## Info

-These snippets were created by manually compiling output from https://snippet-generator.app/ into `vscode/bbelements.code-snippets` and `atom/snippets.cson`.
+These snippets were created by manually compiling output from https://snippet-generator.app/ into `vscode/bbelements.code-snippets`, `atom/snippets.cson`, and `sublime/*.sublime-snippet`.
 See those source files for links to the original snippet-generator snippets.